AdrianoDiDio/Medal-Of-Honor-PSX-File-Viewer/README.md

 contained into the level that unloads the previous one that were loaded in memory.

-#### Dynamic Color Block
+#### Animated Lights Block
-This block is found at position 216 (excluding the header) or 2264 (including the header) and contains information about dynamic colors that can be used by the TSP in order to render special effects like running water from a river,a blinking light etc...
+This block is found at position 216 (excluding the header) or 2264 (including the header) and contains information about animated lights that can be used by the TSP in order to render special effects like running water from a river,a blinking light etc...
-Each BSD file can hold a maximum number of 40 dynamic colors where each color is a structure of 20 bytes:
+Each BSD file can hold a maximum number of 40 animated lights where each one is contained in a structure of 20 bytes:

 | Type | Size | Description |
 | ---- | ---- | ----------- |